hkchai/SecretSocks/README.md

-Secret Socks (SS) is an ssh-based SOCKS proxy originally written by Joshua Chan (http://nihilex.com/secret-socks).
+Secret Socks (SS) is an ssh-based SOCKS proxy originally written by [Joshua Chan](http://nihilex.com/secret-socks).

 The original source code is available from Joshua's website.